codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 ## Which tools can be configured and which name should I use?

-You can configure all supported tools using the Codacy configuration file.
-The names that should be used for each of them are:
+You can configure all tools supported by Codacy using the configuration file.

+The following are the tool names that must be used in the Codacy configuration file:

 ```text
 ameba